grafana/tempo/docs/tempo/website/grafana-agent/_index.md

 The Grafana Agent tracing stack is built using OpenTelemetry.

 The Grafana Agent supports receiving traces in multiple formats:
-OTLP (OpenTelemetry), Jaeger, Zipkin, OpenCensus and Kafka.
+OTLP (OpenTelemetry), Jaeger, Zipkin and OpenCensus.
-It sends traces in OTLP format via gRPC.

 On top of receiving and exporting traces, the Grafana Agent contains many features that make your distributed tracing system more robust, and